Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 adware; mytldr, Lucy in the Sky c̄ (scarlett) Diamonds unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics anal stimulation is a new experience that deeply reinforces previously unbridged gaps between brain cells for learning; take the dirt road when the river runs red
-Hasyayoga, other emotions, tastes, smells, sights, sounds, pain (bed of nails),.; the body is the rootsystem of our brainplants there are no blind spots ∴ there's more to nerves, or there are more nerves acting lessons are a broadspectrum cure for mental health; playttime ass.pdf animals are more intelligent than previously thought, and I have theories of how they communicate, and how to communicate to human babies for augmented learning, and intelligence amplification; besides neurofeedback hacking
+Hasyayoga, other emotions, tastes (sugar), smells, sights, sounds, pain (bed of nails),.; the body is the rootsystem of our brainplants there are no blind spots ∴ there's more to nerves, or there are more nerves acting lessons are a broadspectrum cure for mental health; playttime ass.pdf animals are more intelligent than previously thought, and I have theories of how they communicate, and how to communicate to human babies for augmented learning, and intelligence amplification; besides neurofeedback hacking